-Since the launch of our flights to Australia in 1996, we have carried more than 27.68 million passengers, providing a boost to the country’s A$28 billion annual income through tourism.
-In 2015–2016, we carried more than 3.35 million passengers and 124,600 tons of high-value cargo on our Australia flights.
+Since the launch of our flights to Australia in 1996, we have carried more than 37.4 million passengers, providing a boost to the country’s A$43.9 billion annual income through tourism.
+In 2018/19, we carried more than 3.3 million passengers and 160,000 tonnes of high value cargo on our Australia flights.

-Emirates is the largest foreign carrier operating to Australia, flying 77 times per week—daily to Adelaide, twice daily to Brisbane and Perth, and three times daily to Melbourne and Sydney.
-Twenty-eight of those flights connect across the Tasman from eastern Australia’s capitals to Auckland and Christchurch.
+Emirates is the largest foreign carrier operating to Australia, flying 77 times per week – daily to Adelaide and Perth, and three times daily to Brisbane, Melbourne and Sydney.

 Emirates currently deploys a mix of Airbus A380 and Boeing 777 aircraft on its Australia services.
-Emirates has progressively upgraded direct services to Australia from B777s to A380s and currently operates a daily A380 service to Brisbane and twice daily A380 services to Sydney, Melbourne, and Perth.
-The upgrades equate to an increase in capacity of 38% on those services, reinforcing Emirates’ commitment to business and leisure passengers visiting Australia.
+Emirates has progressively up-gauged direct services to Australia from B777s to A380s and currently operates a daily A380 service to Brisbane and Perth, and twice daily A380 services to Melbourne and Sydney.

 Our global partnership with Qantas is an important part of our relationship with Australia.
-The agreement has opened up greater access to Australia via the extensive Qantas domestic network and connects Australia seamlessly with the rest of the world via our Dubai hub.
+The agreement has opened up greater access to Australia via the extensive Qantas domestic network, and connects Australia more seamlessly with the rest of the world via our Dubai hub.